nawawi/nawawi/README.md

 **Hi there, glad to see you here :wave:**

 I'm nawawi, a Full Stack Developer from [Malaysia](https://en.wikipedia.org/wiki/Malaysia), one of the most tolerant countries on earth.
-My vast experience mostly on Linux related to devops works, security, and programming with Perl, Bash, C and PHP.
+My vast experience mostly on Linux related to DevOps works, security, and coding with Perl, Bash, C and PHP.

 Three years ago, I'm focusing on WordPress solutions and created some wonderful tech crafts:

 - [Docket Cache](https://wordpress.org/plugins/docket-cache)
 - [Docket Cronwp](https://github.com/nawawi/docket-cronwp)

+If you have something on your mind, email me, I'm happy to reply as best I can.

+Thanks.